 QoS is one of the important factors for any successful VoIP application.
 QoS mechanism is getting advanced each year, and the mechanism works better from smaller LANs to bigger organizations.
-In networking concept, the term quality refers to various factors.
+In a networking concept, the term quality refers to various factors.
 For VoIP, the term quality refers to the voice that is clear to speak and the voice that is clear to listen, without any additional noises.
 Additionally, quality also depends on packet loss, jitter (both positive and negative jitter), and echo.
-In networking concept, the term service also refers to various factors.
+In a networking concept, the term service also refers to various factors.
 For VoIP, the term service refers to the communication facilities that are offered to the customers.

 Different levels of data priority

-The QoS setting on the router can be different in the importance levels for the data such as important, best-effort, high, medium, low, and critical.
+The QoS settings on the router can be different in the importance levels for the data such as important, best-effort, high, medium, low, and critical.
 These levels of importance can be configured depending on the router types.
 The popular type of QoS tagging in the router is the Ethernet port, endpoint’s MAC address, and UPD or TCP port.

 Enabling QoS in VoIP

 The QoS setting enables the router to prevent unwanted noises and increases the quality of the VoIP connections.
-By providing the priority to the voice and voice traffic, the router helps to prevent other services having the similar priority level, ensuring a proper data flow maintenance as well as a proper voice connection.
+By providing the priority to the voice and voice traffic, the router helps to prevent other services from having a similar priority level, ensuring proper data flow maintenance as well as a proper voice connection.
 In general, the QoS is a service that prioritizes certain important packets to reach the destination and delays the packets that are least important.
 These prioritized packets reach the destination as soon as possible.
 If the router is not enabled with QoS, then there is no concept of prioritizing any important packets, and all the packets pass the router through a concept called First In, First Out (FIFO).
 When a router is able to calculate the total data it can receive, then the router can control the data traffic through queues, by sending the high priority packets first and delaying the low priority packets.

-To understand better on what QoS setting can achieve in VoIP, it is necessary to know the location of the router where the QoS is implemented.
+To understand better what QoS setting can achieve in VoIP, it is necessary to know the location of the router where the QoS is implemented.
 The location of the router will be in the LAN as the gateway device and will be located after the cable modem or the DSL, but not after the VoIP ATA.
 A proper QoS setting on the router can eliminate unwanted noises that are caused by other applications taking the required bandwidth.
 The other applications typically refer to email, games, and any other application that consumes high bandwidth.

 QoS setting that cannot do in VoIP

-It is also necessary to know what will not work on the QoS setting.
-The QoS setting of the router that is configured on a network will not have any impact on the performance from the Internet Service Provider (ISP).
+It is also necessary to know what will not work in the QoS setting.
+The QoS setting of the router that is configured on a network will not have any impact on the performance of the Internet Service Provider (ISP).
 In general, the ISP has already set the download and upload limits, and it depends on the ISP’s level of service.
-The ISP’s level of service determines the bandwidth of both download and upload limit, and some of the speed test measurements can help to determine the limits.
+The ISP’s level of service determines the bandwidth of both download and upload limits, and some of the speed test measurements can help to determine the limits.
 If the determined download limit and upload limit is not received for at least 80% of the mentioned limits from the service provider, then it is recommended to check the service provider’s troubleshooting methods or documentation, before trying for any other implementation.

 QoS for VoIP

 Overview of QoS for VoIP – For a successful VoIP in the Public Switch Telephone Network (PSTN) telephony services, it is necessary to receive the continuous voice transmission without any other disturbances.
 Similar to any other real-time applications, VoIP is also delay-sensitive.
 In order to receive a good VoIP transmission to the receiver, the packets required for voice must not be dropped, must not be delayed or suffer from jitter.
-A jitter can be classified into positive jitter and negative jitter.
+Jitter can be classified into positive jitter and negative jitter.
 If the ideal time of a packet to reach the destination is more than the normal time, then the jitter is called the positive jitter.
 If the ideal time of a packet to reach the destination is lesser than the normal time, then the jitter is called the negative jitter.
 In general, the jitter should be neither positive nor negative, and it must be ideal for the VoIP transmission.
 The QoS for VoIP provides better network service only from the following features:

 o Dedicated bandwidth support